cncf/toc/sigs/cncf-sigs.md

 #### TOC Liaison

-* Streamlines communications between TOC and SIG chairs.
+* Streamlines communications between TOC and SIG chairs, and helps SIG to set priorities.
-* Communicates performance of the SIG to Governing Board & TOC.
+* Communicates performance of the SIG to TOC.
 * Helps with growth and development of the SIG.
 * Attends SIG meetings, as needed/requested.